 Lots of people nowadays complain about not getting enough sleep and suffer from episodes of insomnia.
 Like you already know, sleep is very important for the proper functioning of the body.
 Several studies suggest that this is the time when the body heals and restores itself.
 Thus, getting inadequate sleep hampers the normal functioning of the body.

 While most doctors and studies focus on the repercussions of lack of sleep, there are also several people who suffer from the problem of oversleeping.
 As the name suggests, oversleeping is a condition wherein a person tends to sleep too much; much more than actually needed.
 Oversleeping also comes with its own set of harmful effects and should be dealt with and not ignored.
 In fact, oversleeping is now considered a serious medical condition and needs proper treatment to cure it.

 What is Oversleeping?

 Oversleeping, also known as ‘long sleeping,’ is referred to as hypersomnia, in medical terms.
 People with hypersomnia might need almost 10-12 hours of sleep every night to feel refreshed and rejuvenated the following day.
 For many people, even 15 hours of sleep may seem inadequate.
 Here are a few major causes of hypersomnia, and reasons for oversleeping in general:

-- Depression and high levels of stress – When a person is highly stressed or depressed, they feel exhausted and fatigued to such an extent that it seems difficult to even wake up from bed.
+- Depression and high levels of stress – when a person is highly stressed or depressed, they feel exhausted and fatigued to such an extent that it seems difficult to even wake up from the bed.
 They might also feel too lethargic and disinterested in general.